sirixdb/sirix/README.md

 #Sirix - a versioned storage system for hierarchical data

 ## Introduction
-Do you have to handle irregular data without known the schema before storing the data?
+Do you have to handle irregular data without knowing the schema before storing the data?
 You currently store this data in a relational DBMS?
 Maybe a tree-structured storage system is much better which does not require to predefine a schema before even knowing the data.
 Do you have to store a snapshot of this irregular data?
 Questions such as

 - How do we store a snapshot of time varying data effectively and efficiently?